AutoHyper/AutoHyper/README.md

 - `X <ltlBody>`: Next
 - `! <ltlBody>`: Boolean Negation

 The operators follow the usual operator precedences.
-To avoid ambiguity, we recommend always placing parenthesis around each construct.
+To avoid ambiguity, we recommend always using parenthesis.

 The quantifier prefix `<qfPrefix>` can be one of the following:
 - The empty string